kjellm/kjellm.github.com/event.markdown

     express object oriented code most cleanly in.
 And I hope that Rubys clean and friendly syntax will make it easy to see how these ideas could be implemented in another programming language.

+[^refinements]:  I would use [refinements][refinements] for this in a real project.

+[^in-memory-event-store]:
+    Note that the event store I have implemented here holds the streams purely in memory, but I hope that it is easy to imagine how it can be turned into a store that uses files or a proper database as a backend.

+[^in-memory-projection]:
+    Again, I ask you to note that I have made an in-memory-only database.
+And again I hope that it will be easy for you to see how this could be changed to use something like a relational database or a search engine.

+[^complete-updates]:
+    The reason we insist on the rule that updates must carry data for the complete aggregate, is that it simplifies the implementation a lot.
+I feel that supporting patch updates would only add clutter to the code, and only distract from helping you understand the overall picture.